Grants are funds given to students and do not have to be repaid (unless, for example,

 This grant provides funds to Kentucky residents enrolled in at least six credit hours in a two-year program.

 CAP is awarded to eligible applicants on a first-come, first-served basis until funds are exhausted.

 CAP will be awarded for a maximum of five semesters.

 Additionally, CAP grant amounts are based on enrollment.
-When you receive your initial financial aid award, you may see the full amount.
+You may see the full amount when you receive your initial financial aid award.
 Be aware that the amount will change if you are less than full-time.

 Kentucky Educational Excellence Scholarship (KEES)

-This is a scholarship designed to encourage and reward high school students for good performance during their high school careers.
+This scholarship is designed to encourage and reward high school students for academic performance during their high school careers.

 Funding must be used within five years of high school graduation.

 Students must be enrolled for at least six semester hours and seeking an eligible educational credential.